jordanonuma/zBlockchain_Foundations_by_ConsenSys_Academy/README.md

 The goal of the decentralized price feed is to quantify the price of all tokens (staking tokens focused on for this case) relative to other tokens.
 The more liquid the auctions are, the better for giving accurate prices.

 An additional token isn’t necessary to setup these auctions, but an additional custom token could be useful for setting up initial liquidity either by using fundraising capital to purchase other sub-tokens or even by setting up altogether new sub-feed token pairs such as ETH:LIQUID, MKR:LIQUID, and DAI:LIQUID.
-If easy fiat on and off ramps are provided using token LIQUID, the price feed will benefit from increased auction participation.
+If easy fiat on- and off-ramps are provided using token LIQUID, the price feed will benefit from increased auction participation.

 ### Describe some other details and factors that are worth considering in this use case.
 Are there any difficulties or challenges that may have to be solved?
 Are there any weaknesses you could see that could be exploited?
 Feel free to ask your own question here, and provide an answer, if those questions aren't helpful.